IMHitesh/HSLocationManager/README.md

 # HSLocationManager

+Location manager that allows to get background location updates every n seconds with desired location accuracy.

 **Advantage:**

  - OS will never kill our app if the location manager is currently running.

- - Give periodically location update when it required.
+ - Give periodically location update when it required(range is between 2 - 170 seconds (limited by max allowed background task time))

  - Customizable location accuracy and time period.

  - Low memory consumption(Singleton class)

-Location manager that allows to get background location updates every n seconds with desired location accuracy.

-n - range is between 2 - 170 seconds (limited by max allowed background task time)

 Default time to retrive location is 30 sec and accuracy is 200.